Aerosol Generating Procedures in Dental Practice: A National Survey

 What does my patient think during COVID-19?
 A twitter analysis

 In response to the COVID-19 outbreak, on the 23rd of March 2020 the British Dental Association and UK Chief Dental Officers advised dentists to temporarily close their doors for all but emergency cases.
 On 30th March, the SDCEP released a guide for dentists to define dental emergency treatments and care pathways.
 In this rapidly changing environment, timely information is critical to guide evidence-informed decision making.
 Understanding of the public experience of dental services should form part of that decision making.
 We are undertaking a social media analysis of twitter communications to understand the public’s dental problems and awareness of what to do about such problems.
 This work will inform preparations for remobilisation of dental services.
-Research protocol of methods for the work can be found here.
+Research protocol of methods (PDF) for the work is available.

 Preliminary findings (subject to change)